tknijnen/MSR/README.md

 ```
 Note on the chromosome sizes file: Such a file can be easily generated with [UCSC fetchChromSizes utility](http://hgdownload.cse.ucsc.edu/admin/exe/).
 MSRs will be generated for chromosomes that are mentioned in the file with chromosome sizes and for which data is recorded in the BedGraph file.
 [Here](../master/MCR/Windows64/data/chrsizes/mm9cs.txt) is an example chromosome size file.

 The parameters are stored in a parameter file, such as [this](../master/MCR/Windows64/data/parameters/parameterfile_BED_example1_Windows.txt).
+It is very important to make sure that the paths to the input data, i.e. the signals, chromosome sizes and background mappability map, as well as the output folder and temporary folder, exist and are correct.
+Make sure you change the paths in the parameter file to reflect the actual locations of these data on your local or network drive.
-The executable is called with the parameter file as an argument.
+The executable is called with the parameter file as an argument as explained below.

 #### Windows
 The exectuable is called [msr_runtime_BED.exe](../master/MCR/Windows64/msr_runtime_BED.exe).